-Every year, small businesses are fined tens of thousands of dollars for safety infractions that many of them were not aware of.
-Many employers and entrepreneurs don’t understand what workplace safety actually encompasses.
-Below are the top five healthy and safety requirements for small (and large) businesses.
+OSHA requirements for small business owners; Every year, small businesses are fined tens of thousands of dollars for health and safety infractions that many of them were not aware of.
+Many employers and entrepreneurs don’t understand what workplace health and safety actually encompasses.
+Below are the top five health and safety OSHA requirements for small business owners.
 These are requirements that every business owner should know and incorporate, regardless of their size or industry.

 1. OSHA Recordkeeping and Posting